-In addition to our teachers, who will be responsible for the personal and academic growth of our students, we will create the innovative position of "Learning Coordinator", an individual whose role it is to oversee curriculum implementation throughout the school, who will hold at least one Montessori certification.
-This person will support teachers as necessary and coordinate with outside consultants to ensure that any outside programming correlates with the school's educational mission.
-The Learning Coordinator will serve as the liaison for special education issues and work with sending school districts to coordinate delivery of special services in a manner that is true to our schools' mission and values to the greatest extent possible.
-In our dynamic teaching environment, professional development will be particularly important and our Learning Coordinator will work with our teachers, parents and administrator to coordinate professional development opportunities that meet the needs of our school, students, staff and families.
+In addition to our teachers, who will be responsible for the personal and academic growth of our students, we will create the innovative position of "Learning Coordinator", the role is to oversee curriculum implementation throughout the school, who will hold at least one Montessori certification or be New Hampshire Teacher Certified.
+This role will support teachers as necessary and coordinate with outside consultants to ensure that any outside programming correlates with the school's educational mission.
+The Learning Coordinator role may also serve as the liaison for special education issues and work with sending school districts to coordinate delivery of special services in a manner that is true to our schools' mission and values to the greatest extent possible.
+In our dynamic teaching environment, professional development will be particularly important and our Learning Coordinator and School Administrator will work with our teachers and parents to coordinate professional development opportunities that meet the needs of our school, students, staff and families.

-Our school will also have a School Administrator who will hold at least one Montessori certification.
-This individual will be responsible for the daily operations and management of the school and be the liaison with the state, sending school districts, and with the greater community for the purpose of securing/coordinating resources and fundraising.
+Our school will also have a School Administrator who may hold at least one Montessori certification or School Administration Certification.
+This individual will be responsible for implementing the charter as it drives the daily operations and management of the school and be the liaison with the state, sending school districts, and with the greater community for the purpose of securing/coordinating resources and fundraising.

-Using a combination of a Learning Coordinator and a School Administrator will ensure that our school meets the requirements of all local and state agencies, is sustainable in terms of human and financial resources, and will serve to maintain a consistent school atmosphere and educational approach across all classrooms.
+Using a combination of the Learning Coordinator role and a School Administrator will ensure that our school meets the requirements of all local and state agencies, is sustainable in terms of human and financial resources, and will serve to maintain a consistent school atmosphere and educational approach across all classrooms.
 This structure will also support individual teachers as they work to meet our school's goals.
-It is likely that in the early stages of our school's growth, the roles of Learning Coordinator and School Administrator will be fulfilled by one person.
+Based on total enrollment numbers, the roles of Learning Coordinator and School Administrator will be fulfilled by one person.